Excusable Reason definition

 More Definitions of Excusable Reason

-Excusable Reason means the occurrence of negotiations with respect to a material agreement prior to the either the announcement of the execution of the agreement or the termination of the negotiations with respect to such proposed agreement and other similar material corporate events to which the Company is a party or expects to be a party if, in the reasonable judgment of the Company, disclosure of the negotiations or other event would be required to be included in a registration statement filed pursuant to the Securities Act or filed with the Commission in a filing which would be incorporated by reference in such a registration statement and such disclosure would be adverse to the best interests of the Company; provided that the Company is continuing to treat such negotiations as confidential and provided, further, that the period during which the Company is precluded from filing the registration statement (or suspended the use of an effective registration statement) as a result thereof has not exceeded 60 days and provided, further, that the Company shall not be permitted to suspend the use of an effective registration statement for an Excusable Reason more than twice in any twelve-month period.
-In the event that the use of a registration statement is suspended for an Excusable Reason, the period during which the registration statement shall be kept current and effective shall be extended for the number of days that the use of the registration statement is suspended for an Excusable Reason; provided, that the Company shall not be required to keep the registration statement current and effective subsequent to the December 31, 2005.
+Excusable Reason means the " means the occurrence of negotiations with respect to a material agreement prior to either the announcement of the execution of the agreement or the termination of the negotiations with respect to such proposed agreement and other similar material corporate events to which the Company is a party or expects to be a party if, in the reasonable judgment of the Company, disclosure of the negotiations or other event would be adverse to the best interests of the Company provided that the Company is continuing to treat such negotiations as confidential and provided further that the period during which the Company is precluded from filing the registration statement (or suspended the use of an effective registration statement) as a result thereof has not exceeded ninety (90) days and provided further that the Company shall not be permitted to avoid filing a registration statement (or to suspend the use of an effective registration statement) for an Excusable Reason more than twice in any one-year period.
+In the event that the use of a registration statement is suspended for an Excusable Reason, the period during which the registration statement shall be kept current and effective shall be extended for the number of days that the use of the registration statement is suspended for an Excusable Reason; provided, that the Company shall not be required to keep the registration statement current and effective subsequent to the January 31, 2009.
 The Company shall advise the holders in writing of the occurrence and termination of an Excusable Reason.
-The Company shall not be in violation of this Paragraph 5(a)(ii) if such delays exceed those provided for in this Paragraph 5(a)(ii) and are caused by action or inaction by the Commission, the National Association of Securities Dealers, Inc., NASD Regulation, Inc., any stock exchange or market or any state securities commission or any holder.
+The Company shall not be in violation of this Section 10 if such delays exceed those provided for in this Section 10(c) and are caused by action or inaction by the Commission, the National Association of Securities Dealers, Inc., NASD Regulation, Inc., any stock exchange or market or any state securities commission or any holder.

 Excusable Reason means the occurrence of negotiations with respect to material agreements prior to the announcement of the execution of the agreement or the termination of the negotiations and other similar material corporate events to which the Company is a party or expects to be a party if, in the reasonable judgment of the Company, disclosure of the negotiations or other event would be adverse to the best interests of the Company provided that the Company is continuing to treat such negotiations as confidential and provided further that the period during which the Company is precluded from filing the registration statement (or 5 suspended the use of an effective registration statement) as a result thereof has not exceeded 60 days and provided further that the Company shall not be permitted to avoid filing a registration statement (or to suspend the use of an effective registration statement) for an Excusable Reason more than twice in any one-year period.